strongloop/strongloop.com2/_posts/2017-08-11-lets-build-a-band-app-pt4.md

 ![Bluemix - Create Node.js app](https://strongloop.com/blog-assets/2017/band-app/bluemix-create-node-starter.png)

-*Note: take notice of the org and space you created this app in on Bluemix.
+*Note: Take notice of the org and space you created this app in on Bluemix.
 It is likely you only have one of each, but it is not uncommon to have more than one of one or the other.
 Which org/space you are currently in is where the app will be created.*

 The next page presented to us after creating our Node.js app shows the app starting up.
 On this page, we will also see some instructions for using a sample app and getting started.
 We are going to skip that in favor of the following steps: